Start your holiday shopping with these generous holiday merchants.

 Launched by an adoptive mom, this online store offers sweet cards and gift items, from jewelry to blankets, all celebrating adoption.
 A percentage of sales supports the Adoption Council of Canada or the Children’s Action Network.
 This keepsake keychain can show a treasured birth mother that she is always in your hearts.

-Send an afternoon tea to a loved one with the Tea Time Gift Bundle, which includes scone mix and a box of black tea.
+Send an afternoon snack to a loved one with the Sampler Gift Basket, which includes spices, candy, and tea mixes.
 Each purchase from the Women’s Bean Project helps chronically unemployed and impoverished women learn job, interpersonal, and life skills.

-Purchasing this whimsical Radish Necklace for your little one can help transform the lives of women and children in Bolivia.
+Purchasing this whimsical Donkey Purse for your little one can help transform the lives of women and children in Bolivia.
 All of Ouef’s alpaca knits are produced by a self-managed community of indigenous women.
 The living wage they receive guarantees schooling and health care for their families.

 Francesca Kennedy spent her childhood summers swimming in Lake Atitlan.
 On a visit back home, she saw how polluted the lake had become and witnessed children walking from miles away to collect the contaminated water—and was inspired to found IX (the Mayan word for water) Style.
 Fifteen percent of the profits from each pair of Woven Leather Huarache Sandals, handcrafted by a women’s artisan collective, provides clean drinking water to children in Guatemala through the organization “charity: water.”